 What is Used in Professional Teeth Whitening?

 Your dentist will use either hydrogen or carbamide peroxide in professional teeth whitening.
 Both solutions break down the discoloration on the outer surface of your teeth to make your teeth appear whiter.
-The strength of the professional whitening solution is tailored to the amount of time you wear the custom-fit whitening trays.
-For example, if you wear the tray overnight for 8 hours a day, you will have a weaker whitening solution than if you wear the retainers for an hour a day.
+The strength of the professional whitening solution is tailored to how long you wear the custom-fit whitening trays.
+For example, if you wear the tray overnight for 8 hours a day, you will have a weaker whitening solution than if you wear the retainers for an hour.

 Is a Retainer the Same as a Whitening Tray?

-Although they may look similar at first, a retainer is different from a whitening tray.
+Although they may look similar initially, a retainer differs from a whitening tray.
 We do not recommend that patients use their orthodontic retainers as whitening trays.
-A whitening tray is unique from a retainer because it has small pockets in front of each tooth for the whitening solution to sit.
-As you wear the whitening tray, the answer sitting in the pockets evaporates the discoloration on your teeth.
+A whitening tray is unique from a retainer because it has small pockets before each tooth for the whitening solution to sit.
+As you wear the whitening tray, the answer sitting in the bags evaporates the discoloration on your teeth.

-Please get in touch with us today to see if you are a candidate for this type of whitening.
+Please contact us today to see if you are a candidate for this type of whitening.
 Schedule your teeth whitening in Castle Rock, CO, today.